ChandlerJayCalkins/dnd_spellbook_maker/README.md

 ### M Components
 `m_components:`

 The material components for the spell.
-If the spell has material components, its value should be text inside of quotes that does not go to a new line.
+If the spell has material components, its value should be text on one line inside of quotation marks.
 If the spell does not have any material components, its value should be `none` or you can not include the field in the spell file for the same effect.

 Examples: